avsDeveloper/OllamaTkinterUi/README.md

 - **Refresh**: Updates the model list from your Ollama installation
 - **Choose Model**: Loads the selected model for chatting
 - **Download**: Opens a dialog to download new models from Ollama's library
+- **Restart Ollama**: Restarts the Ollama server in user context (useful when models aren't visible)

 ### Chat Interface
 - Type messages after the `>>>` prompt